Social Media Positioning transformed our brand from an industry footnote to a major player in one year.

 Strategies for TikTok

-TikTok’s discovery-focused algorithm fundamentally changed our approach to content creation.
-Unlike other platforms that prioritize showing content from connections, TikTok emphasizes content discovery, creating unique opportunities to reach new audiences.
+TikTok’s discovery-first algorithm reshaped our content creation.
+Unlike other social platforms, TikTok emphasizes discovery, giving brands chances to reach new audiences.

-We kept videos between 21-34 seconds and focused on creative, entertaining content that aligned with platform trends.
-Subsequently, we saw dramatic growth in brand awareness as users discovered our content organically.
-TikTok’s influence on purchasing decisions proved substantial, with 71.2% of users shopping after discovering products in their feed.
+We kept videos 21-34 seconds, focusing on creative content aligned with trends.
+This grew brand awareness as users found our content organically.
+TikTok drives buying power: 71.2% of users purchase after discovering products in their feed, boosting social media ROI.

 5. Engage with Your Community